Alex Ko: Early life and education

-Education

-After attending elementary school at the age of 12, Ko was accepted to The University of Iowa in Iowa City under Iowa's Talented and Gifted law and dual-enrolled in the Iowa City Home School Assistance Program.

 Ko continued his dance education at the Jacqueline Kennedy Onassis School (ballet) – Pre-Professional Division of the American Ballet Theatre.

 Ko attended high school at the Professional Children's School in New York City and went on to study and graduated with honors from the American University of Paris.

+At the age of 13, Ko and his family relocated to New York City to perform the title role of Billy in "Billy Elliot the Musical" on Broadway.
+Ko said that his household is influenced heavily by the Chinese culture.